AGhiuta/CarND-MPC-Project/README.md

 - **Timestep Length and Elapsed Duration (N & dt)**

 The Timestep Length and Elapsed Duration were chosen empirically.
-I use N=10 and dt=0.1 which allow to drive up to 40mph.
-This means that the optimizer is considering a one-second duration in which to determine a corrective trajectory.
-Adjusting either N or dt (even by small amounts) often produced erratic behavior.
-Other values tried include 20 / 0.05, 8 / 0.125.
+I use N=10 and dt=0.1 which allow to drive up to 60mph.
+This means that the optimizer is considering a one-second duration in which to determine a corrective trajectory.Other values tried include 10 / 0.05.
+Shorter prediction horizons (T = N*dt) lead to more responsive, but less accurate controllers while longer prediction horizons lead to smoother controllers.
+For a given T, shorter time steps dt (and larger N) imply more accurate controllers (finer resolution) but also require a larger NMPC problem to be solved, thus increasing computational time.

 - **Polynomial Fitting and MPC Preprocessing**